-I think when combatting mosquitoes or other living forms it’s always a good idea to understand their life cycle.
+When combatting mosquitoes or other living forms, it’s always a good idea to understand their life cycle.
 It might just help you prevent having them around your home or garden.

 - Adult or *Imago

-*Imago is the last stage an insect achieves during its metamorphosis (the fully developed adult stage of an insect.
+*Imago is the last stage an insect achieves during its metamorphosis (the fully developed adult stage of an insect).

-Certain species lays their eggs on damp soil that will be flooded with water.
+Certain mosquitoes lay their eggs on damp soil that will be flooded with water.
 These eggs need to dry out and can survive winter, waiting for storms and being inundated with water before hatching.

 The common point with all mosquito eggs is that they need water to hatch.

-Larva – The larvae are also known as “wrigglers or wigglers” due to the way they rise to the water’s surface through jerky movements of their bodies.
+The larvae are also known as “wrigglers or wigglers” due to the way they rise to the water’s surface through jerky movements of their bodies.

-Pupa – The pupae are also known as “tumblers” due to their swimming action of flipping their tails.
-Common with the larvae most species come to the surface of the water to breathe.
+The pupae are also known as “tumblers” due to their swimming action of flipping their tails.
+The pupae float to the surface of the water and breathe through two tubes.

-The pupae don’t feed in this stage of development and they are less active than in the larvae stage.
+The pupae don’t feed in this development stage, and they are less active than in the larvae stage.
 They spend most of their time hanging from the surface of the water, only diving deeper if disturbed.
-When the pupae are fully developed the skin splits and the adult mosquito appears.
+When the pupae are fully developed, the skin splits, and the adult mosquito appears.

 The adult mosquitoes normally mate a few days after the pupal stage.
 For most species, mating takes place by the males forming large swarms around dusk into which the females fly to mate.

 The males usually live from 5 to 7 days feeding on nectar and other sources of sugar.
-The females usually live 1 or 2 weeks, this will depend on temperature, humidity, predators and the defenses of their hosts.
+The females usually live for 2 or 3 weeks.
+This will depend on the species temperature, humidity, predators, and the defenses of their hosts.
 Species that can survive the winter in attics, animal burrows, or hollow logs may live for up to 6 months

 Once the female has had a blood meal, she will rest for a few days while the blood is digested and the eggs are developed.
-When the eggs are ready to be laid the female will find a suitable place to deposit the eggs and then go looking for a new host to renew the process.
+When the eggs are ready to be laid, the female will find a suitable place to deposit the eggs and then go looking for a new host to renew the process.
 The female doesn’t need to mate again.